 If some of the New Zealand visitors harboured doubts about Biplane getting the classic distance, the horse remained oblivious.
 Lord Windermere may have been intended as a pacemaker for Prince Viridis, but he wasn’t up to the job.
 Biplane was going very easily in front as far as a half-mile from home, and it was at this juncture that Bob Lewis moved to within striking distance of the leader on Thrice, and at the bend, he seemed to be travelling well.
 Biplane had Prince Viridis beaten before the distance while Thrice was running into second place, and though he tried valiantly to bridge the gap with Biplane, he didn’t quite see out the journey.
 It was left to Bronzetti finishing in fine style down the middle of the course to deny Thrice second money.
 No greater tribute to Dick Mason’s conditioning skills could be paid than that of the clock, which showed that Biplane had run the second-fastest time in the history of the race – bettered only by Noctuiform, Mason’s previous winner of the race.

 The Derby was the first classic race won by a Comedy King and the first to go to the Persimmon branch of the St Simon line.
 It was on the recommendation of his trainer Jimmy Lynch that Sol Green bought the Gallinule mare, Tragedy Queen, in England for 1700 guineas – mainly on account of the Persimmon colt she had at foot at the time, although she was also carrying a foal to Orvieto.
+It was said that the figure of 1700 guineas was much below the real value of the pair, but having been put up early in the sale there was not a representative attendance of buyers present.
 Green was starting the Shipley Stud, near Warrnambool in Victoria, and he hoped to use the colt there as a sire.
 Comedy King, although foaled in England, was shipped to Australia on board the Afric and reared at Shipley.
 He matured into a grand, handsome black horse, a big fellow on a short leg, and with his conformation and breeding, only needed to prove himself as a racehorse for an assured career as a stallion.

 The A.J.C. official starter, Harry Mackellar bred Air Motor, the dam of Biplane, and she brought eighty guineas as a yearling.
 Joe Burton trained her to win the Epsom in 1902, and she proved equal to 9 st. 7lb when she later won the Villiers as well as several other good races.
 Not only was she a first-class racehorse, but she was also a stylish mare to boot.
 Burton never over-trained his horses, particularly his mares, and it wasn’t surprising when Air Motor proved a good matron.
 She was very unlucky when she first went to stud.
 She didn’t contribute anything for four successive years, her 1909 and 1910 foals dying, while she missed in 1911, and slipped her foal the following year.
 Until Biplane came along, Aero was her only winner.
 However, in getting the Derby winner, she repaid the faith shown in her and ensured her fame as a broodmare matched that realised on the racecourse.